peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 ## Problem Statement:

-Can we predict which candiates was placed in a role?
+Can we predict if a candiate was placed in a role after their MBA studies?
 If so, which factors helped the most (ie. work experience, degree, school results, gender, etc)?

 ## Key takeaways

 #### Students {-}